compenguy/AoC2021/README.md

 I actually have no notion of what the final polymer _actually_ looks like, because I haven't preserved order between pairs.
 That part was dissatisfying for me.

+## Day 15 Developer Log

+### First Star

+Well, I've never written a maze solver before.
+I'll have a go with my own thoughts and if (*sigh*, when) that doesn't work out, I'll look at the classical solutions.

+Recursively try adjacent cells that aren't already in the path that we've travelled, accumulating score.
+Prioritize cells that are in the positive direction, then prioritize lowest score - that should help us find the faster paths sooner.

+Once we've found any solution, we have a bound above which if any path scores, we can immediately discard it.
+As we find progressively better solutions, we can discard bad paths much more quickly.

+All written up and... well, it completes fast enough with the test data, but with the real maze, it will probably take near enough to forever.
+Maybe I can speed things up by seeding it with an initial "best-so-far" solution that just takes the fewest number of total steps (stair-step solution).
+Nope, no meaningful improvement.

+Taking a few days thinking about this.
+I'm probably wasting a lot of time trying and retrying parts of the map that play no part in the solution.
+So what if I built a second maze alongside the first - one that keeps my best-so-far cost to that cell.
+I can prioritize adjacent cells with the best-so-far cost and if I find a better path to it, it will get updated.

+Well, I've taken far more time than I would have hoped on this one.
+Let me take a look a Dijkstras, and I'll do that.
+Hmmm... some of these ideas look famliar, but a priority queue...
+Oh, rust has a binary heap that I can use for that purpose.
+Oh, neat - they demo the binary heap with a Dijkstra's.
+Not looking at the algorithm, though, just the usage.

+This is, in some ways, trickier than I would have thought.
+But it runs fast enough.

+### Second Star

+Oh, wow... construct a maze that's got 25x as many cells.
+I hope my solution is still fast enough.

+Tiling out the maze tricked me a bit.
+I thought "get the new score by adding in the sum of the x tile count and the y tile count, then mod 10".
+It took me awhile to figure out what I was doing wrong.
+No cell has a cost of 0.
+It's `((new_cost + 1) % 9) - 1`.

+Well, plenty fast, and got it right first try.